 Girl Scouting welcomes all girls, grades K-12 who agree to:

-Our council – Girl Scouts of Rhode Island – serves girls who live in Rhode Island and in Attleboro, Bellingham, Blackstone, Fall River, Millville, North Attleborough, Plainville, Rehoboth, Seekonk, Somerset, Swansea, Westport, and Wrentham, MA and in Pawcatuck, CT.
+Our council – Girl Scouts of Southeastern New England– serves girls who live in Rhode Island and in Attleboro, Bellingham, Blackstone, Fall River, Millville, North Attleborough, Plainville, Rehoboth, Seekonk, Somerset, Swansea, Westport, and Wrentham, MA and in Pawcatuck, CT.

 The activity of selling cookies is directly related to our purpose of helping all girls realize their full potential and become strong, confident, and resourceful citizens.